What Is the IRS WISP Template and Who Needs One?

 How to Build Your IRS WISP: 8 Essential Steps

-Appoint one individual responsible for developing, implementing, and maintaining the plan.
+Designate one person responsible for creating, implementing, and maintaining your WISP.
 In a solo practice, this is you.
-In a larger firm, choose someone with authority to enforce policies.
+In a larger firm, choose someone with authority to enforce policy changes.

 Inventory Your Data and Systems

-Write policies for employee background checks, acceptable use, data handling, vendor oversight, and role-based access.
-Document your employee onboarding and offboarding security procedures.
+Write policies for employee onboarding and offboarding, acceptable use, vendor management, and your employee security awareness training program.

 Establish Physical Safeguards